By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Implementation

-and the requirement credits required to fulfill the Requirement
+and the requirement credits required to fulfill the Requirement, are passed to the LogicManager,

 title parameter passed in, upper-cased.
 For example, if the title provided is "Computer Science Foundation",